TheAlgorithms/Algorithms-Explanation/en/Sorting Algorithms/Couting Sort.md

 #### Approach

 - Find out the maximum element (let it be max) from the given array.
-- Initialize an array of length `max+1` with all elements 0.
-This array is used for storing the count of the elements in the array.
+- Initialize an array of length `max+1` with all elements 0 to store the count of the elements in the array.
 - Store the count of each element at their respective index in count array.
-For example: if the count of element 3 is 2 then, 2 is stored in the 3rd position of count array.
-If element "5" is not present in the array, then 0 is stored in 5th position.
 - Store cumulative sum of the elements of the count array.
 It helps in placing the elements into the correct index of the sorted array.
 - Find the index of each element of the original array in the count array.
 This gives the cumulative count.
-Place the element at the index calculated as shown in figure below.
-- After placing each element at its correct position, decrease its count by one.
+- Place the element at the index calculated and decrease its count by one.

 #### Time Complexity